byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 #### *What is Bokashi?*

 **Pro-biotic Soul Food For The Soil.**
-Bokashi is a Japanese term meaning fermented organic matter and refers to a 2-step method of ***indoor soil building*** that uses beneficial micro-organisms to quickly ferment many types of organic matter including all food remnants, fruit, vegetables, meat, dairy, bread as well as all forms of manure, human, cat, dog, chicken, ... can be processed through the system.
+Bokashi is a Japanese term meaning fermented organic matter and refers to a 2-step method of ***indoor soil building.*** Using the many beneficial micro-organisms mother earth provides to quickly ferment many types of organic matter, including all food remnants, fruit, vegetables, meat, dairy, bread, raw or cooked as well as forms of manure, human, cat, dog, bird, rabbit and many others are safely processed through the system.

 Although the terms humus and compost are informally used inter-changeably, they are distinct soil components with different origins; humus is created through anaerobic fermentation, while compost is the result of aerobic decomposition.

-Fermentation is the very important difference between composting and bokashi method.
+Fermentation is the very important difference between bokashi method and composting.
 There is *no putrefaction or toxic leaching* happening here, such that often occurs in conventional composting, producing heat. *Bokashi is pro-biotic,* working symbiotically with nature to accelerate the process of anerobic fermentation using beneficial microbes.

 #### *The Soil Is A Garden.*

-***One handful of healthy soil contains more micro-organisms than there are people living on earth.***
+***One handful of healthy soil contains more micro-organisms than there are humans living on earth.***

 Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. ***Lactic acid - this molecule occurs in almost every living organism and plays an essential role in the anaerobic energy metabolism of billions of life forms.*** LAB can find special applications like generation of bio-energy not affecting the surrounding environment.